Is decaf coffee safe to drink? Experts weigh in on claims by health advocacy groups - KESQ

 CNN has reached out to Starbucks to confirm what that solvent is, as well as to Dunkin’ to determine what its decaffeination process involves.

-The Clean Label Project, an organization that tests consumer products for hidden industrial and environmental contaminants, has detected methylene chloride in several brands of coffee.
+The Clean Label Project, an organization that tests consumer products for hidden industrial and environmental contaminants, has detected methylene chloride in seven of 17 brands of coffee tested, according to the petition.

+The levels of methylene chloride found were very low in most of those seven samples, NCA said — while the FDA’s safe limit is 10 parts per million, one brand had 1.4 parts per million, another contained 3.5 parts per million, and another had 8.9 parts per million.

-“Although the levels of methylene chloride may generally be minimal,” Doa said, “it is completely unnecessary because safer processes for decaffeinating coffee are available and being used.”
+Doa said t petitioners are of the belief that “although the levels of methylene chloride may generally be minimal, it is completely unnecessary because safer processes for decaffeinating coffee are available and being used,” Doa said.

 What you can do now